cockytrumpet/vixbuddy/README.md

   - **month** (24d) to show the change from 45-DTE to 21-DTE (optimal open and close)
   - **week** for short-term trades
   - **day** for 0-DTE trades
 - The current VIX price is used to determine optimal allocations.
-The math isn't particularly challenging, but it's still unnecessary mental overhead.
+The math isn't particularly challenging, but it is still unnecessary mental overhead.
 - For educational purposes, libraries were avoided for API access.

 ## Features

 - fetch historical/current VIX data
 - stats/graphs for changes over past month/week/day
-- fetch accounts and balances from Tastytrade's API
+- fetch accounts and balances from [Tastytrade](https://www.tastytrade.com)'s API
-- calculate optimal allocations based on Tastytrade research
+- calculate optimal allocations based on current research

 ## Todo